Netcracker/KubeMarine/documentation/Installation.md

 **Warning**: Also, in both the cases of calculation and manual setting of the `pid_max` value, the system displays a warning if the specified value is less than the system default value equal to `32768`.
 If the `pid_max` value exceeds the maximum allowable value of `4194304`, the installation is interrupted.

-**Note**: Before Kubernetes 1.21 `sysctl` property `net.ipv4.conf.all.route_localnet` have been set automatically to `1` by Kubernetes, but now it setting by Kubetools defaults.
+**Note**: Before Kubernetes 1.21 `sysctl` property `net.ipv4.conf.all.route_localnet` have been set automatically to `1` by Kubernetes, but now it setting by Kubemarine defaults.
 [Kubernetes 1.21 Urgent Upgrade Notes](https://github.com/kubernetes/kubernetes/blob/master/CHANGELOG/CHANGELOG-1.21.md#no-really-you-must-read-this-before-you-upgrade-6).

 You can specify your own parameters instead of the standard parameters.
 You need to specify the parameter key and its value.
 If the value is empty, the key is ignored.
 For example: